-Making The Difficult Decision To Stop Working And Apply For Benefits
+Making the Difficult Decision to Stop Working & Apply For Benefits

 Deciding to stop working and applying for disability benefits can be a very difficult decision to make.
 It is critical to carefully select when to stop working, as choosing the wrong time can lead to your claim being denied and can leave you with an uphill court battle.